Get the latest insights

 While the Cooler Master Elite 130 does not exactly shine in the CPU cooler clearance department, given the overall dimensions of the case, with a maximum cooler height of only 65mm, the case makes up for it in the overall cooling options, with support for two intake cooling fans and one exhaust case fan, and the ability to install an additional 200mm fan at the top.
 For those LED fanboys, this case comes with red LEDs out of the box, but fear not that these can be easily replaced to suit your needs/preferences.

 Just look at this thing.
-Right now in 2017, the DAN Cases A4-SFX is currently considered the holy-grail of SFF cases, with its compact 7.5L size, superb design and build-quality, combined with premium quality components, as well as the ability to fit a full size, dual- slot GPU (295mm long) within this mini-ITX case.
-The only problem is, though, that everyone is trying to get their hands on one, with many people selling the DAN Cases A4-SFX for a $200 premium on eBay – no thanks.
-Although we think that the DAN Cases A4-SFX is probably the best small form factor PC case available right now, it still does have a few issues that (hopefully) will be ironed out in the v2 version of the case, such as the inability to add a high-performance CPU cooler due to the size restrictions (maximum CPU cooler clearance is 48mm), as well as not being able to add a water-cooling loop – something the Ghost S1 SFF case will be able to do, once released.
+Right now, the DAN Cases A4-SFX is currently considered the holy-grail of SFF cases, with its compact 7.5L size, superb design, and build-quality, combined with premium quality components, as well as the ability to fit a full size, dual- slot GPU (295mm long) within this mini-ITX case.
+The only problem is, though, that everyone is trying to get their hands on one, with many people selling the DAN Cases A4-SFX for hundreds of dollars on eBay – no thanks.
+Although we think that the DAN Cases A4-SFX is probably the best small form factor PC case available right now.
+The v3 version of the case adds the ability to add a high-performance CPU cooler (maximum CPU cooler clearance is 92mm), as well as a water-cooling loop.

 What’s big, modular, comes with a plethora of options for cooling and storage, and runs for the “best mini ITX case” title?
 It’s the Fractal Node 304, of course!
 With a volume of 19.5 liters that places it close to the upper-limit of SFF cases, the Node 304 sure packs in a lot of features to show for it.
 For starters, the case can house a 310mm long GPU, which gives you a lot of freedom in choosing the card.
 Where the Fractal Node 304 really shines, though, is the cooling department: not only does this case support a full tower CPU cooler (up to an astonishing 165mm – you can even fit in a monstrous Noctua NH-D14 with a bit of tinkering!), but it also comes with three included case fans (two 92mm fans in the front and one 140mm fan in the rear), which means the case will remain cool no matter what you throw in it.